 It’s important to know right from the start that this will be an ongoing process because as your business starts to grow, so does your audience.

 Common sense right?
-Well, it’s important to realize that what works in the beginning, may not work 3 months from now.
+Well, it’s important to note that what works in the beginning, may not work 3 months from now.
 Don’t panic.
-Just be ready to make adjustments as needed to continue to feed value to your readers.
+Just be willing to make adjustments as needed to continue to feed value to your readers.

 As your audience starts to grow the needs and demographics may start to shift.
-You may need to make tweaks along the way.
+You may need to make tweaks and adjustments along the way.
 Tweaks to your article content, writing style, etc.

 When getting started you will need to do some research.
 If you’ve already scoped out your competition on the web it’s good to return to those websites and start reading the comments.
 Write down some trends that you see.